-Donal Trump has identified the key problems his voters are suffering from and he communicates that in a way that shows that he gets them, his voters; he can emphasize through clearly understanding the problems that are being faced.
-In this way, he is partially market driven in our understanding of the term; he addresses the problems of his market.
+Donal Trump has identified the key problems his voters are suffering from and he communicates that in a way that shows that he gets them, his voters; he can empathize through clearly understanding the problems that are being faced.
+In this way, he is partially market driven in our understanding of the term; he addresses, or at least acknowledges, the problems of his market.

 But what is a market?

 We would define a market as a group of people or enterprises that share common problems.
-It is the problem that defines them not the enterprise or the type of person.
-However, there may be correlations between both but the focus is on the problem, that is the defining characteristic of the market.
+It is the problem that defines them not the enterprise, industry or demographic of person.
+Although there may be correlations between problem and subject the focus is on the problem, that is the defining characteristic of the market.

 Not any old problems will do!